smartcontractkit/documentation/docs/Introduction/architecture-overview/architecture-request-model.md

 The client constructs and makes a request to a known Chainlink oracle through the `transferAndCall` function, implemented by the LINK token.
 This request contains encoded information that is required for the cycle to succeed.
 In the `ChainlinkClient` contract, this call is initiated with a call to `sendChainlinkRequestTo`.

-To build your own client contract using `ChainlinkClient`, see [Introduction to Using Any API](../request-and-receive-data/), or view the [API Reference](../chainlink-framework/) for the `ChainlinkClient` contract.
+To build your own client contract using `ChainlinkClient`, see [Introduction to Using Any API](../request-and-receive-data/), or view the [ChainlinkClient API Reference](../chainlink-framework/) for the `ChainlinkClient` contract.

 ## LINK Token